 - Visitor Center Hours of Operation: Hours vary but generally the Visitor Center is open from 8am/9am – 5pm.

 Your Arches entrance fee is good for seven days and allows you to come and go as you please during those seven days.
 If you are exploring other National Parks during your visit, consider purchasing the National Parks pass.

 Unlike other National Parks in the country, like Zion, there are no shuttles that take you into and through the park.
 In order to get to Arches and explore, you’ll need to have a vehicle rented like a car, RV or van.
 While a car is definitely the best way to get around Arches, exploring the park by bicycle is also another option.

-First understand that there are not hotels within Arches National Park so if you are wanting to stay within the park, you’ll need to camp.
+First, understand that there are no hotels within Arches National Park so if you are wanting to stay within the park, you’ll need to camp.
 If you’re looking for hotel accommodations or an RV Park, you’ll need to set your sights on the town of Moab.

 Arches National Park Camping

 There is only one campsite within Arches National Park and that’s Devils Garden Campground.
 It’s highly, highly, highly recommended to make reservations in advance of your visit.
 If you’re looking to stay at Devil’s Garden Campground you can make reservations between March 1st through October 31st.

 If you’re unable to secure a reservation, but still would like to camp, there are loads of other first-come, first-serve campgrounds near Moab.

 If you’re looking for a unique camping experience around Arches National Park, consider glamping!
 For those of you who don’t know what glamping is, well it’s glamorous camping.